DYR206 Veterinary Nursing and Related Subjects

 Showing course contents for the educational year 2019 - 2020 .

 Teaching exam periods:

-This course starts in Fall semester.
-This course has teaching/evaluation in Fall semester
+This course starts in the fall semester.
+This course has teaching/evaluation in the fall semester.

 Course frequency: Yearly

 Introduce pathology and common diseases in the most common domestic species.
 Basic diagnostic imaging, pre-, peri- and post-operative nursing, anaesthesia, pediatrics, obstetrics and general genetics are also included.
 In conjunction with disease processes nutrition will also be covered.
 Nursing is an overall topic of the module.